anaghadudihalli/learning-how-to-learn-coursera/W1-What_is_learning.md

   + New synapses are created on dendrites (consider them as one thread of information) after you learn AND sleep.
   + Synapses are less than a micron (one millionth of a metre) in diameter, where human hair's for the same is 20 microns.
 Basically, they are extremely tiny.

-(Visit www.brainfacts.org for more information on how brains, behaviour and learning are linked together)
+(Visit [BrainFacts](www.brainfacts.org) for more information on how brains, behaviour and learning are linked together)

 ---
 **There are two modes of thinking:**
   + **Focused mode**: Concentrate intently on something.
 Thoughts have similar patterns.
+Involves a direct approach to solving problems using rational, sequential, analytical approaches.
    + **Diffuse mode**: Relaxed thinking.
 Free to think different ways, out of the box, creative ideas.
 Gives you a big picture.

 You can't be in both thinking modes at the same time.
 Make your mind *flow between them*.